SharonIvy/Hero-Squad/README.md

  ```

 ## Known Bugs
- No bugs detected during the development of this project.
+ No bugs detected during the development of this project
  :+1:

-## License:
+## License
   MIT License
     Copyright (c) 2019 **Sharon Ivy Kendi M.**
-   See LICENSE file for further information
+   See LICENSE file for further details

 ## Support and Contact Details:
   e-mail address; kendishivy72@gmail.com